Irving Jensen's Survey of Bible (see his summary of Ruth online - page 392)

 The sovereignty of God permeates the pages of Ruth:

+THOUGHTS - Some practical thoughts regarding these events: Naomi would have died in Moab had God not intervened.
+If God choose not to arrest and arouse us, we all would perish in "Moab".
+However, Jehovah speaks sending "awakening providences", sometimes as affliction and loss and sometimes in the form of His unmerited goodness.
+In both situations it is the kindness of God which leads us to repentance (Ro 2:4+).
+Dear reader, are you still in "Moab" having never lived in "Bethlehem", having never responded to His call to repent and in danger of dying in "Moab" and entering into the "eternal fire" (Mt 25:41, cf 2Th 1:6-10+)?
 Dearly beloved saint, have you wandered off the "highway of holiness" (Isa 35:8) to "Moab" where you are practicing idolatry that you know God despises and which He must discipline?
 Is God speaking to you through your circumstances?
 Good news from the LORD’s land comes to the awakened wanderer.
 Are you listening?
 Will you repent and walk in the light dear one?
 (1Jn 1:7-9+)

 English of Septuagint: And she went forth out of the place where she was, and her two daughters-in-law with her: and they went by (imperfect tense = were going, proceeding by) the way to return to the land of Juda.